 The DA will be notified in accordance with the relevant DCP notification policy.
-Notification Plans are included as part of this DA package and are provided at Appendix C. The Applicant requests the opportunity to review and comment on any submissions received.
+Notification Plans have been included as part of this DA package at Appendix C. The Applicant requests the opportunity to review and comment on any submissions received.